-Recently, Ryan McLellan was hired to defend a client located in Malheur County, which is in southeastern corner of Oregon.
+Smith Freed Eberhard partner, Ryan McLellan, was hired to defend a client located in Malheur County, which is in southeastern corner of Oregon.
 After the plaintiff was injured in Malheur County, he sued Ryan’s client in Multnomah County, arguing that the client and his business entities had significant contacts in Multnomah County to make venue proper there.
-Ryan immediately filed a motion to change venue from Multnomah County to Malheur County, where the injury occurred.
+Ryan was able to persuade the court that venue should be changed to Malheur County, where the injury occurred.